telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Response payload**_

-The registration retrieved represented by a JSON object as described at the beginning of this section.
+The payload is a JSON object containing a registration that follows the JSON registration representation format (described in ["Registration payload datamodel](#registration-payload-datamodel) section).

 Example: